Facebook rumors are nothing new. (Despite what you may have read, Morgan Freeman and Jeff Goldblum are still alive).

 Even before Promoted Posts, a brand’s posts were pretty much never seen by 100% of its fans.
 Between all your friends’ posts and the posts of the Fan Pages you like (I don’t know about you, but I’m a fan of a ridiculous 311 pages), you’d have to stay on Facebook non-stop to see all that’s happening.

-Facebook “fixes” this by using a process called Edgerank.
-Edgerank weighs each post by what type it is (status update, video, etc.), how recent it was posted and how often you interact with the poster to decide whether or not you’ll see it on a given visit.
+Facebook “fixes” this by weighing each post according to an algorithm that takes into account factors like what type it is (status update, video, etc.), how recent it was posted and how often you interact with the poster.
+The algorithm decides whether or not you’ll see it on a given visit.

 What’s really wrong about it: